intershop/intershop-pwa/docs/guides/nginx-startup.md

 To make above sitemap index file available under your deployment, you need to add the environment variable `ICM_BASE_URL` to your NGINX container.
 Let `ICM_BASE_URL` point to your ICM backend installation, e.g., `https://develop.icm.intershop.de`.

-On a local development system you need to add it to [`docker-compose.yml`](../../docker-compose.yml), e.g.
+On a local development system you need to add it to [`docker-compose.yml`](../../docker-compose.yml), e.g.,

 ```yaml
 nginx: